day8/re-frame/docs/WIP/README.md

 1. The `on-click` handler for that delete button uses the re-frame supplied function, `dispatch`, to emit an `event`.
 That event might be `[:delete-item 2]`.
    Yes, that's a vector of two elements.
 The first element says what kind of event it is, and the `rest` are further details of the event.

-More detail soon.
-2. The `event handler` (function) associated with `:delete-item` (the first element of the event) is called to compute what `effect` the `event` should have.
+2. The `event handler` (function), associated with `:delete-item` (the first element of the event), is called to compute what `effect` the `event` should have.
-   In this case, it computes that new application state should result (this new state will not include the deleted item).
+   In this case, it computes that new application state should result and that this new state will not include the to-be-deleted item.
 3. an `effect handler` (function) actions the `effect`, and resets application state to the newly computed value.
 This is a mutative step, facilitated by re-frame, which you won't have to do explicitly.
-4. because the application state changed, a query (function) over the application state is called (reactively), and it computes the list of items (which now, because of domino 3, nolonger contains the 3rd item)
+4. because the application state changed, a query (function) over the application state is called (reactively), and it computes the list of items (which now, because of domino 3, nolonger contains the 3rd item).
+Because the items are already stored in app state, there's not a lot to compute in this case.
+More of an accessor.
 5. because the query function computed a new value, a view (function) which subscribes to that value, is called (reactively) to re-compute DOM.
-It produces a hiccup-formatted data structure which describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).
+It produces a hiccup-formatted data structure describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).
 6. Reagent/React takes the description of required DOM, and makes it real.
 The DOM "this time" is pretty much the same as last time, except fo the absence of the DOM for that deleted item.
-This is a mutative step, which you don't have to worry about, it happens for you.
+This is a mutative step, which you don't have to worry about explicitly.
+It just happens.

 At this point, the re-frame app returns to a quiescent state, waiting for the next event.
 When a new one happens, another 6 domino cascade will follow.

 ### A Simple Loop Of Simple Functions